Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-The failure to obtain circular geodesics for material spinning particles in the previous section was due to the fact that the angular velocity of circular geodesics in the Kerr spacetime dies off as $r^{2/3}$, whereas the angular velocity for which $\mathbb{H}_{\alpha\beta}=0$ dies off as $r^{-2}$; in other words, {}``geodesics are too fast''.
-But they should be possible in other spacetimes; in this spirit, Kerr de Sitter come as natural candidate, since a repulsive $\Lambda$ should {}``slow down'' the circular geodesics.
-Next we will show that this is indeed the case.
-In Boyer-Lindquist coordinates, the Kerr-de Sitter metric takes the form where First one notices that since $\Lambda\ne0\Rightarrow R_{\mu\nu}\ne0$ the classification based on scalar invariants used in the previous section does not apply to herein the Riemann tensor.
-Such classification still holds however \emph{generically} for the Weyl tensor $C_{\alpha\mu\beta\nu}$, see e.g.~\cite{WyllePRD}.
-And since $\Lambda$ does not generate mass currents, we have $\mathbb{H}_{\alpha\beta}=\mathbb{H}_{(\alpha\beta)}=\mathcal{H}_{\alpha\beta}$, denoting $\mathcal{H}_{\alpha\beta}\equiv\star C_{\alpha\mu\beta\nu}U^{\mu}U^{\nu}$ the magnetic part of the Weyl tensor.
-Thus, solving for $\mathbb{H}_{\alpha\beta}=0$ amounts to check the conditions under which $\mathcal{H}_{\alpha\beta}$ vanishes, which reduces to the same procedure of the previous section, but this time using the invariants of the Weyl tensor.
-The invariants have a similar structure, similarly leading to the conclusion that in the equatorial plane, there are observers for which $\mathcal{H}_{\alpha\beta}=\mathbb{H}_{\alpha\beta}=0$.
-Actually, the magnetic tidal tensor $\mathbb{H}_{\alpha\beta}$ for the metric~(\ref{eq:kerrds}) is generically obtained by simply multiplying expressions (\ref{eq:HabKerr}) by $9/(3+a^{2}\Lambda)^{3}$: Thus, the velocity field for which $\mathbb{H}_{\alpha\beta}=0$ is given by the same Eq.~(\ref{velocityKerr}).
+The failure to obtain circular geodesics for spinning material particles in the previous section was due to the fact that the angular velocity of circular geodesics in the Kerr spacetime dies off as $r^{-2/3}$, whereas the angular velocity for which $\mathbb{H}_{\alpha\beta}=0$ dies off as $r^{-2}$; in other words, geodesics are ``too fast''.
+But they should be possible in other spacetimes; in this spirit, Kerr-de Sitter comes as natural candidate, since a repulsive $\Lambda$ should ``slow down'' the circular geodesics.
+This is indeed the case.
+In Boyer-Lindquist coordinates, the metric takes the form (e.g.~\cite{StuchlikKovar})